augustine0890/cloud-data-engineer/exam_prep_dea_c01/practice_01.md

 1. Amazon Athena Federated Query allows to directly run SQL queries across multiple data sources.
 - For example, the marketing analyst to query data from Amazon DynamoDB, RDS, Redshift, S3 without the need to move or replicate data.
 It's cost-effective for a one-time analysis job, as it eliminates the overhead of data transfer and additional storage.
 - The Athena's pay-per-query model and serverless nature also contribute to cost savings, especially for ad-hoc or one-time analytical tasks.
+2. AWS CloudTrail is a service that provides a record of actions taken by a user, role, or an AWS service in AWS, enabling governance, compliance, operational auditing, and risk auditing or your AWS account.
+- Trail with data event logging, the company can track and log all write operations (such as PUT, POST, and DELETE actions) made to their S3 bucket.
+These logs can be directed to another S3 bucket within the same region for storage and analysis.